-Some of the benefits reishi mushroom tea benefits come from beta-glucans, which are molecules that are helpful for several reasons, especially in the immune system aid in fighting off foreign cells and infections.
-Furthermore, they can slow tumor growth, stabilize blood sugar levels and even decrease blood pressure.
+Some of the benefits of Reishi mushroom tea come from beta-glucans, which are molecules that are helpful for several reasons, especially in the immune system aid in fighting off foreign cells and infections.
+The beta-glucans are water-soluble compounds and thus come out in the Reishi tea.
+Furthermore, they can help stabilize blood sugar and blood pressure.

 - Reishi Mushrooms